Great conjunction: Celestial mechanics

 in which J and S are the orbital periods of Jupiter (4332.59 days) and Saturn (10759.22 days), respectively.
 This is about 52 days less than 20 years, but in practice, Earth's orbit size can cause great conjunctions to reoccur anytime between 18 years 10 months and 20 years 8 months after the previous one.
 (See table below.)
 Since the equivalent periods of other naked-eye planet pairs are all under 900 days, this makes great conjunctions the rarest.

 Occasionally there is more than one great conjunction in a season, which happens whenever they're close enough to opposition: this is called a triple conjunction (which is not exclusive to great conjunctions).
 In this scenario, Jupiter and Saturn will occupy the same right ascension on three occasions or same ecliptic longitude on three occasions, depending on which definition of "conjunction" one uses (this is due to apparent retrograde motion and happens within months).
 The most recent triple conjunction occurred in 1980–81 and the next will be in 2238–39.

 The most recent great conjunction occurred on 21 December 2020, and the next will occur on 4 November 2040.
 During the 2020 great conjunction, the two planets were separated in the sky by 6 arcminutes at their closest point, which was the closest distance between the two planets since 1623.
 The closeness is the result of the conjunction occurring in the vicinity of one of the two longitudes where the two orbits appear to intersect when viewed from the Sun (which has a point of view similar to Earth).

+Because 19.859 years is equal to 1.674 Jupiter orbits and 0.674 Saturn orbits, three of these periods come close to a whole number of revolutions.
+As successive great conjunctions occur nearly 120° apart, their appearances form a triangular pattern.
+In a series, every third conjunction returns after some 60 years to the vicinity of the first.
+These returns are observed to be shifted by some 8° relative to the fixed stars, so no more than four of them occur in the same zodiacal constellation.
+Usually the conjunctions occur in one of the following triplicities or trigons of zodiacal constellations: